 If you suspect you’re intolerant to certain foods (e.g. dairy, eggs, and wheat), consider booking an appointment with Dr. Sara to get tested for food sensitivities.
 She tests for 120+ foods (or more) to help take the guess work out of your diet.

 The IgG blood test will assess over 120 foods to identify food intolerances.

-If the blood test confirms food intolerances, your ND will ask you to avoid the foods for a period of 1 – 3 months.
+If the blood test confirms food intolerances, Dr. Sara will ask you to avoid certain foods for a period of 1 – 3 months.

 In addition to avoiding the reactive foods, there is one key supplement to take, L-Glutamine.